Laboratory-of-Microbial-Genomics-NUCSER/Streptococcus_agalactiae_Genomics_Pipeline/Genome_Wide_Association_Study_GWAS/GWAS_Interactive_Manhattan_Plotting/README.md

 python kmers_interactive_manhattan_plot_aquaticclade2.py
 `````

-Hover over the points to view the significant indels that are associated with the host group and map to genes.
+Hover over the points to view the significant indels that are associated with the host group and those which map to genes.